MacDue/Mank-Spec/spec/expressions.md

 ```
 In a pod literal the order of fields does not matter, however, a pod literal is invalid
 if it does not provide all the fields from the pod declaration or repeats fields.
-Additionally, each field initializer's type must match the field type.
+Additionally, the type of each field initializer must match the type of the field in
+the pod declaration.

 Given the following declarations: